abinash-behera-016/Data-Science-Projects/01 Edvancer - Revenue Grid (Binary Classification)/README.md

 The logistic regression algorithm predicted the target variable with an accuracy of 93% which was further enhanced by random forest with an accuracy of 96%.

 ## How to Run the Project
 You'll need RStudio and the above mentioned packages installed.
-I've also provided the R script files with comment on each code line so it should be easy to follow along.
+I've also provided the dataset used, R script files with comment on each code line so it should be easy to follow along.